Dyvinia/BFPlusDocs/docs/details/gamemodes.md

 #### Jakku - Supremacy

-Near rotal overhaul to shift the battle to the open section of the downed Star Destroyer.
+Near total overhaul to shift the battle to the open section of the downed Star Destroyer.

 - A. Security Center
 - D. Scavenger Outpost